kappa-db/multifeed-storage/README.md

 `key` is a Buffer like `feed.key`.

-# var feed = store.createLocal(localName, opts, cb)
+# store.createLocal(localName, opts, cb)

-Create a "local" hypercore `feed` from an optional `localName`, `opts` (passed to hypercore's constructor), and an optional `cb(err, feed)` called after feed metadata has been written to internal storage and the feed is ready.
+Create a "local" hypercore `feed` from an optional `localName`, `opts` (passed to hypercore's constructor), as `cb(err, feed)` called after feed metadata has been written to internal storage and the feed is ready.

 "Local" hypercores are feeds where the secret key is stored locally and the local machine may append messages.
 A new keypair is created when `createLocal()` is called.

-# var feed = store.createRemote(key, opts, cb)
+# store.createRemote(key, opts, cb)

-Create a "remote" hypercore `feed` from a hex string or buffer `key`, `opts` (passed to hypercore's constructor), and an optional `cb(err, feed)` called after feed metadata has been written to internal storage and the feed is ready.
+Create a "remote" hypercore `feed` from a hex string or buffer `key`, `opts` (passed to hypercore's constructor), as `cb(err, feed)` called after feed metadata has been written to internal storage and the feed is ready.

 "Remote" hypercores are feeds where the secret key is not stored locally and the local machine may not append messages.
 Use this method to sync a feed created on a remote machine.

-# var feed = store.get(id, opts)
+# store.get(id, opts, cb)

-Load a hypercore by its `id`: either a 32-byte buffer or hex string or a local name string. `opts` are passed along to the hypercore constructor.
+Load a hypercore by its `id`: either a 32-byte buffer or hex string or a local name string as `cb(err, feed)`.
+`opts` are passed along to the hypercore constructor.

 If this feed is already open, you will get the opened instance, which may have been created with different hypercore options than the `opts` you specify.